Kokapuk/react-smooth-flow/README.md

 - losing some states on transition

-  React Smooth Flow has a simpler way of capturing a snapshot of an element.
+  React Smooth Flow has a simpler way of capturing snapshots of elements.
 It does not take a screenshot, but uses the [cloneNode](https://developer.mozilla.org/en-US/docs/Web/API/Node/cloneNode) instead.
 That means that some states that are not represented as attributes will not be captured, e.g. input values without `value` attribute, scroll position of scrollable elements, etc. You can read more about snapshot capturing process [here](/DOCS.md#Concept).

 ## Known issues